-13) The figures disclosed above are based on the restated unconsolidated summary statement of assets and liabilities of the Company.
+- 12) The figures disclosed above are based on the restated unconsolidated summary statement of assets and liabilities of the Company. - 13) The above statement should be read with the notes to restated unconsolidated summary statements of assets and liabilities, profits and losses and cash flows as appearing in Annexure IV, V and XXXV.

-S Chand and Company Limited (Formerly S Chand and Company Private Limited)

-Annexure IX - Restated unconsolidated statement of net deferred tax assets/(liabilities)
+S Chand and Company Limited (Formerly S Chand and Company Private Limited) Annexure IX - Restated unconsolidated statement of net deferred tax assets/(liabilities)